serverpod/pixorama/README.md

 docker-compose run postgres env PGPASSWORD="PASSWORD" psql -h postgres -U postgres -d pixorama < generated/tables.pgsql
 ```

-In this setup, postgres and redis images are run within Docker.
-The version of Pixorama runs the serverpod locally from the vendor directory.
+This version of Pixorama runs the serverpod locally from the vendor directory, and postgres and redis are run within Docker containers.

 ```bash
 cd vendor